almostearthling/when-command-docs/manpage.rst

-There is another type of entity that can be defined, for which the naming convention is the same as for *Tasks* and *Conditions*, that is *Signal Handlers*, that can be used to define special *events* to be caught by *Conditions* when certain *DBus Signals* are emitted.
-This advanced feature is intended for users with a background on *DBus* specifications and is not for general use. [#busevent]_
+There is another type of entity that can be defined, for which the naming convention is the same as for *Tasks* and *Conditions*, that is *Signal Handlers*: these can be used to define special *events* to be caught by *Conditions* when certain *DBus Signals* are emitted.
+This advanced feature is intended for users with a background on *DBus* specification and is not for general use. [#busevent]_

 Command Line Interface
 ======================

-This section illustrates the command line options that can be used to either control the behaviour of a running **When** instance or to handle its configuration or persistent state -- consisting of *tasks*, *conditions* and *signal handlers*.
+This paragraph illustrates the command line options that can be used to either control the behaviour of a running **When** instance or to handle its configuration or persistent state -- consisting of *tasks*, *conditions* and *signal handlers*.
 Some of the options are especially useful to recover when